Reyleth/T1A3-Text-Battle-Game/README.md

 ### Q: How do I win the game?

 A: The game is won by defeating all the enemies that threaten PythonLand.
-Once you achieve this, the game will display the ending message.
+Once you achieve this, the game will end.

 ### Q: How do I report a bug or provide feedback?